neekware/showcase/README.md

 pnpm -w add -D <package-name>

 # Install a dependency in a sub-package (lib/app) ONLY
-# Example: pnpm workspace web add uuid
+# Example: pnpm workspace www add uuid
-# (where "web" is the workspace and "uuid" is the external dependency)
+# (where "www" is the workspace and "uuid" is the external dependency)
 pnpm add <package-name> --filter <workspace-name>
 ```